Getty Images/iStockphoto

 A step beyond dynamic pricing

 Consumers often see price fluctuations when booking flights or using apps such as Uber and Lyft to connect with drivers.
-Ride-hailing companies commonly employ surge pricing or dynamic pricing where the price for services fluctuate based on the supply of drivers and the demand for rides.
+Ride-hailing companies commonly employ surge pricing or dynamic pricing, where the price for services fluctuates based on the supply of drivers and the demand for rides.

-The FTC's inquiry indicates the agency wants to know if companies are using such personal information to set different prices for different consumers, which Liu said, "opens a whole can of worms."
-While its primary concern will likely be whether companies are setting prices based on sensitive consumer data such as race, age and sex, which violates the FTC Act, the FTC will also be looking more broadly at the types of data being fed into dynamic pricing algorithms, Liu said.
+The FTC's inquiry indicates that the agency wants to know if companies are using such personal information to set different prices for different consumers, which Liu said "opens a whole can of worms."
+While its primary concern will likely be whether companies are setting prices based on sensitive consumer data such as race, age and sex, which violates the FTC Act, the FTC will also be looking more broadly at the types of data being fed into dynamic pricing algorithms, she said.

 "The FTC's remit is to go after unfair and deceptive business practices," Liu said.
 "I think this will be the FTC trying to define what is unfair when it comes to dynamic pricing."